open-data/ckanext-canada/README.rst

     the id field

   ``'choice'``
-    select one of the choices
+    select one of the ``'choices'`` list above

   ``'calculated'``
-    value determined by CKAN
+    value determined by code in CKAN or this plugin, not for user-entry

   ``'fixed'``
-    fixed value for all datasets equal to example provided
+    fixed value for all datasets, all datasets will use ``'example'`` value above

   ``'slug'``
-    text suitable for use as part of a URL: lowercase and hyphens
+    text suitable for use as part of a URL: lowercase Unicode characters and hyphens

   ``'text'``
     free-form text

   ``'tag_vocabulary'``
-    select 0 or more values from choices
+    allow selection of 0 or more values from ``'choices'`` list above

   ``'tags'``
-    free-form tags
+    free-form tags with English and French separated by two spaces; Unicode letter characters, hyphen (-) and single spaces between words are allowed

   ``'date'``
-    iso8601 date
+    iso8601 date: YYYY-MM-DD

   ``'boolean'``
-    one-character strings ``0`` or ``1``
+    one-character string ``0`` for False and ``1`` for True

   ``'url'``
     fully qualified URL

   ``'integer'``
-    integer
+    integer value in base 10

   ``'image_url'``
-    fully qualified URL to an image file
+    fully qualified URL to an image file (gif, png or jpg)